CURRICULUM RECONSTRUCTION FOR AI-BASED ISLAMIC RELIGIOUS EDUCATION IN THE SOCIETY 5.0 ERA AT MADRASAH

 Abstract

-This study aimed to address the urgency of reconstructing an Artificial Intelligence (AI)-based Islamic Religious Education (IRE) curriculum and aimed to develop a comprehensive framework aligned with students' digital needs in the Society 5.0 era.
-A qualitative case study was conducted at Madrasah Aliyah Negeri (MAN) 2 Bandung Regency, West Java, involving 19 informants comprising IRE teachers, students, the Vice Principal for Curriculum, and the Head of Madrasah.
-Data were collected through semi-structured interviews, classroom observations, and document analysis, then analyzed using Braun and Clarke's thematic analysis framework with validation through triangulation and member checking.
-Findings revealed that the previous IRE curriculum, which focused on memorization and teacher-centered instruction, created a significant gap between students' cognitive knowledge and their ability to apply Islamic values in digital contexts.
-The proposed AI-based curriculum reconstruction encompassed three interconnected components: Foundational Analysis (evaluating previous curriculum gaps and AI resource needs), Pedagogical Transformation (redesigning methods through blended learning models), and Systemic Integration (implementation strategies and AI-driven evaluation systems).
-Persistent challenges included teachers' limited AI competence, inadequate infrastructure, and ethical concerns regarding the preservation of Islamic values.
-This model offered a scalable blueprint for madrasahs navigating digital transformation while preserving the spiritual essence of Islamic education in the Society 5.0 era.
+This study aims to address the urgency of reconstructing the Islamic Religious Education (IRE) curriculum based on Artificial Intelligence (AI) and aims to develop a comprehensive framework that aligns with the digital needs of students in the era of Society 5.0.
+This study uses a qualitative approach with a case study type involving 19 informants consisting of IRE teachers, students, Deputy Heads of Curriculum, and Madrasah Principals.
+Data were collected through semi-structured interviews, classroom observations, and document analysis, then analyzed using the Braun and Clarke thematic analysis framework with validation through triangulation and member checking.
+The results of the study indicate that the previous IRE curriculum, which focused on memorization and teacher-centered teaching, created a significant gap between students' cognitive knowledge and their ability to apply Islamic values in a digital context.
+The proposed AI-based curriculum reconstruction includes three interrelated components: Basic Analysis (evaluating the previous curriculum gaps and AI resource needs), Pedagogical Transformation (redesigning methods through a blended learning model), and Systemic Integration (AI-based implementation strategies and evaluation systems).
+Ongoing challenges include teachers' limited AI competency, inadequate infrastructure, and ethical concerns regarding the preservation of Islamic values.
+This model offers a scalable blueprint for madrasas navigating digital transformation while preserving the spiritual essence of Islamic education in the era of Society 5.0.

 Keywords